 ACC action for the Cavaliers has officially arrived.
 After a tune-up game against Richmond that didn't go disastrously but didn't go as well as we had hoped, and a squeaker by Penn State in which Virginia was beneficiaries of whatever higher being you believe or don't believe in, the first huge test of the season is upon us -- a battle against Georgia Tech in Atlanta.

-To help us preview the Ramblin' Wreck, we sat down with From The Rumble Seat, who was kind enough to answer some questions for us.
+To help us preview the Ramblin' Wreck, we sat down with Matt Mills of From The Rumble Seat, who was kind enough to answer some questions for us.
 And actually, they asked us questions too, but we haven't answered them yet, so that's kind of unfair for them.
-That should come out, with any luck, later today.of
+That should come out, with any luck, later today.

 Streaking the Lawn: As a Georgia Tech fan and writer, do you believe in this theory that GT's offense is easy to beat if you have a few extra days to prepare?
 I ask because Virginia spent both spring practice and fall camp working, at least in part, on defending GT's triple option attack.
 So, does GT win because they're tricky, or because they're just better than other people?